Culture Camino Certificates

 It is also possible to receive a Certificate of Distance from the Pilgrims Office (€3) in Santiago.
 The requirements are the same as the Compostela, you will need to walk at least the last 100kms into Santiago.
 It can also be requested by emailing the Pilgrims Office if you walked the Camino before that date and would like to obtain this certificate.

 If you are intending in walking both the Camino de Santiago and the Kumano Kodo in Japan, you can request a Dual Pilgrim Passport that you will be able to stamp on both trips.
 Please let us know in advance so we can include it in your holiday pack.
+Once you complete the Camino and the Kumano Kodo, you can request a Dual Pilgrim Certificate of Completion (in Tanabe or Hongu) and your Dual Pilgrim pin (in Tanabe, Hongu or Santiago de Compostela Turismo).

 The same way you can request your Compostela certificate when you finish your Camino de Santiago you will also be able to request other Camino pilgrim certificates if you decide to continue walking or cycling to the towns of Fisterra and Muxía, along the Camino de Fisterra.
 Each town, both Fisterra and Muxía, has its own pilgrim certificate known as Finisterrana and Muxiana.